Chenin blanc: Other wine regions

 In Australia, the country's 1500 acre of Chenin blanc are mostly grown as a blending variety often used with Chardonnay, Sauvignon blanc, and Semillon.
 Australian Chenin plantings can be found in Tasmania, New South Wales, Victoria, and South Australia, as well as the Swan Valley and Margaret River areas of Western Australia.
 Wine expert James Halliday describes the style of Australia Chenin blanc as "tutti-frutti" with pronounced fruit salad notes.
 However, the wines produced in Western Australia have garnered more critical attention.
 In 2008, there were 1586 acre of Chenin blanc in cultivation in Australia.

 In New Zealand, acreage of the variety fell to just under 250 acre by 2004.
 By 2008, that number had dropped to 124 acre.
 Planted primarily on the North Island, some examples of New Zealand Chenin blanc have drawn favorable comparisons to the sweet dessert styles of Chenin from the Loire Valley.
 Historically, the grape has been used as a blending partner with Müller-Thurgau in mass-produced blends.
 The success of some critically acclaimed New Zealand Chenin blancs has sparked interest in planting the variety.
 As experts such as Oz Clarke have noted, though, as long as the value of New Zealand Chardonnay and Sauvignon blanc stays high, little economic reason exists to pursue premium Chenin blanc production.

-Chenin blanc is found planted throughout South America, though for many years plantings in Mexico, Argentina, Brazil, and Uruguay were confused for Pinot blanc.
+Chenin blanc is found planted throughout South America, though for many years plantings Argentina, Brazil, and Uruguay were confused for Pinot blanc.
 The grape was used primarily in mass-produced white blends.
-In Mexico, the grape is primarily found in Aguascalientes, Baja California, and Coahuila.
 In 2008, Argentina had 7186 acre of Chenin blanc, most of it in the Mendoza wine region, while Brazil, Chile, and Uruguay had 74 acre, 188 acre, and 17 acre of grapevines planted, respectively.

 The grape was exported to Israel in the 20th century, where it is still found in limited quantities.
 Canada has Chenin blanc planted in the Okanagan wine region of British Columbia and in Ontario.
 Some plantings of Chenin blanc can be found in the Spanish wine regions, mainly in Catalonia.
 In 2015, 112 ha of the grape were planted, but this number may rise as DNA analysis in 2006 discovered the Agudelo grape variety growing in the Galicia, Alella, and Penedès wine region is actually Chenin blanc.
 The tropical wine regions of India and Thailand also has some limited plantings of the grape.